-Covid 19 coronavirus: Lockdown lifts - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday
+Covid 19 coronavirus: Lockdown to lift - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday

 "We have broken the chain," Ardern said.

-Bloomfield said they would continue to test symptomatic people and "hunt out" community cases which might exist.
+Bloomfield said symptomatic people would continue to be tested and the Ministry would "hunt out" community cases which might exist.

-Random testing would also continue and would start testing more workplaces.
+Random testing would also continue and start testing more workplaces.

+Up to 5000 contacts can be traced at the moment and the capacity would continue to be built so it could be scaled up rapidly.
+Nationalising the system would help achieve that, Bloomfield said.

-Dr Ayesha Veralls' report will be released this afternoon after being considered by Cabinet.
+A report by Dr Ayesha Veralls will be released this afternoon after being considered by Cabinet.

-Bloomfield said a number of her recommendations had been responded to and the Ministry would continue to respond to others.
+Bloomfield said a number of her recommendations had been responded to, and the Ministry would continue to respond to others.

+About the contact tracing report, Bloomfield was complimentary about work being done and confident in the direction contact tracing was moving.

+Recommendations included about how it could further be strengthened - including investing further in public health.

-Bloomfield said they were "very confident" in opening primary schools and ECE centres that there wasn't a risk.
+Bloomfield said they were "very confident" opening primary schools and ECE centres wasn't a risk.

 Ardern said they hoped as many parents as possible would continue to keep their children at home.
-Opening schools, however, allowed them to go back to work.

 In response to questions, Ardern said NZ needed to "lock in" the gains it had made over the past few weeks.